divital-coder/ITKIOWrapper.jl/README.md

 - `dat`: Multidimensional array containing the voxel values

 ## Notes

-- All images are automatically reoriented to LPS (Left-Posterior-Superior) coordinate system when loaded
 - The library handles both NIFTI (.nii, .nii.gz) and DICOM series inputs and outputs